-However, the requirement to mediate does not apply to disputes that fall within the jurisdiction of the Commercial Court (which includes bankruptcy and PKPU proceedings).
+However, the requirement to mediate does not apply to disputes that fall within the jurisdiction of the Commercial Court (which includes bankruptcy or suspension of payments proceedings).

 UPDATE AND TRENDS

 Recent developments

 What have been the most notable recent developments in insolvency litigation in your jurisdiction, including any key cases and legislative changes?